 Why you should be swimming 'off strokes' regularly

-Don't just stick to freestyle in the pool – targeting weaker strokes has a number of benefits
+Don't just stick to freestyle in the pool – targeting weaker strokes, like butterfly, breaststroke and even backstroke, has a number of benefits

 While many triathletes typically focus on their race stroke when training, there are a number of benefits to tackling the weaker ones, as Fiona Ford explains...